giuliobosco/lego-lib/doc/doc.md

 ### Abstract

 > In this document we describe how we developed the "LEGO Library" product: a library developed in
 > Java useful for automating the most common operations when programming LEGO robots.
 For example,
 > reading data received from a sensor or moving operations with actuators.
 These libraries will be
 > mainly used by the computer scientists of the second year class of the Trevano School of Arts and
 > Crafts to implement the programs for the WRO (World Robot Olympiad) and FLL (First LEGO League).
 > This collection of functions  will allow users to focus more on the main problem to be solved by
 > already having the basic operations implemented and tested.

 ### Scopo

 Questo prodotto ha l'obiettivo di semplificare la parte di implementazione quando si sta sviluppando un progetto con dei robot LEGO&#174; Mindstorms.
 Il frutto del mandato comprende una libreria in grado di eseguire le funzioni più basilari e fondamentali che un robot deve svolgere durante una missione.

+<div class="page-break"></div>

 ## Analisi